StephanHolgerD/PBsuite-Dockerfile/Readme.md

 [blasr](https://github.com/BioInf-Wuerzburg/proovread/blob/master/util/blasr-1.3.1/blasr)

-* to build this dockerimage place the blasr binary (look for executable rights before) and the PBSuite_15.8.24.tgz file in your current working directory
+* to build this dockerimage place the blasr binary (look for executable rights before) and the PBSuite_15.8.24.tgz file in the clone of this git repository

 # build Dockerimage
 ```